The Mom Who Runs a Household With AI Agents (New York magazine)

 They’re consistent, convenient, tasty — and at a time of recalls and outbreaks, one of the riskiest things you could eat.

-How a former nightclub impresario and reptile enthusiast became one of the most successful doc filmmakers of our time.
+How a former nightclub impresario and reptile enthusiast became one of today’s top documentary filmmakers.

 The most overrated metric in movies is erratic, reductive, and easily hacked — and yet has Hollywood in its grip.